vin0010/SystemDesign/README.md

 ## Data centers - Geo(partitioning?)
 - To improve availability and provide a better user experience across wider geographical areas, supporting multiple data centers is crucial.
+- geoDNS is a DNS service that allows domain names to be resolved to IP addresses based on the location of a user.
 - Users are geoDNS-routed, also known as geo-routed, to the closest data center
-- geoDNS is a DNS service that allows domain names to be resolved to IP addresses based on the location of a user.
 - In the event of any significant data center outage, we direct all traffic to a healthy data center.
 - Several technical challenges must be resolved to achieve multi-data center setup:
 	- Traffic redirection: Effective tools are needed to direct traffic to the correct data center.
 	- Data synchronization: Users from different regions could use different local databases or caches.
-	- In failover cases, traffic might be routed to a data center where data is unavailable.
+	- In fail-over cases, traffic might be routed to a data center where data is unavailable.
 	- Test and deployment: With multi-data center setup, it is important to test your website/application at different locations.
 Automated deployment tools are vital to keep services consistent through all the data centers